Blog on caregiver, cleaning and health care related matters.

 Making Connections and Engaging

-Companion caregivers help connect with seniors by engaging them in activities like taking walks together, reading together, playing games, and simply having conversations about life.
+Companion caregivers help connect with seniors by engaging them in activities like taking walks together, reading together, playing games, and simply having conversations about life and family.
 Studies conducted in recent years have shown that taking the time to do these things matters.
 Care workers at nursing homes in the United Kingdom were given care champion training to help them engage residents with dementia in conversation for at least one hour a week.
 The care workers were given prompts and cues to help elicit conversation.

 Over time, researchers found that the seniors who participated in the study had a better quality of life and were less agitated compared to using medication to reduce it.
 Other studies have found that creating individualized care plans and teaching seniors with Alzheimer’s and dementia how to do certain tasks saw their activities of daily living go up.